 - Investment banking career is not for the faint-hearted.
 You need to work at least 16 hours a day and even on the weekend.
 There won’t be any work-life balance and if you don’t know how to keep yourself sane, your health may get affected.

-- Investment banking career is more about business deal than going to the in-depth analysis of the models.
-Investment banker wants to convince the clients with building models, not to go to the depth of any modelling.
+- An investment banking careerInvestment Banking CareerAn investment banking personnel is a motivated professional who aims to help their clients reach their financial goals and objectives.
+The top four investment banking careers are - Analyst, Associate, Vice president, Managing director. is more about business deals than going to an in-depth analysis of the models.
+An investment banker wants to convince the clients with building models, not to go to the depth of any modeling.

 - Investment banking comes down to mainly two things which are not always under control – pitch-book presentation and model building.
 These both things are under the direct control of the clients and the investment bankers use the inputs after thinking over what clients want versus what they can build.

 - If you want to be part of a great team and would like to facilitate in making businesses shine, you would be part of a private equity team.
-On the surface it may seem that it is easy to achieve, but you need to understand that if you would like to be an associate in a private equity firm, you need to know a lot more than an investment banker.
+On the surface, it may seem that it is easy to achieve, but you need to understand that if you would like to be an associate in a private equity firm, you need to know a lot more than an investment banker.

 - In the monetary sense also, being a private equity associate is beneficial.
 You will be paid handsomely at the end of the day.

 - There are not many disadvantages to being a private equity associateBeing A Private Equity AssociateA Private Equity Associate assists other senior associates and partners in identifying a well-suited target to invest in and reaping the benefits by selling it at a profit, as well as overseeing due diligence, handling communication, and preparing financial models..
 The only thing is that you need to know a lot more as you need to build models to go to the depth of things as you are on the buy-side of the business.
 Albeit you can’t call it a con.